-In about half of all cases, the specific cause of uveitis isn't clear.
+In about half of all cases, the specific cause of uveitis isn't clear, and the disorder may be considered an autoimmune disease that only affects the eye or eyes.
 If a cause can be determined, it may be one of the following:

 - Eye injury or surgery

 People with changes in certain genes may be more likely to develop uveitis.
-In addition, a recent study shows a significant association between uveitis and cigarette smoking.
+Cigarette smoking has been associated with more difficult to control uveitis.

 Left untreated, uveitis can cause complications, including:

 When you visit an eye specialist (ophthalmologist), he or she will likely conduct a complete eye exam and gather a thorough health history.
 The eye examination usually involves the following:

 - Assessment of vision (with your glasses if you normally wear them) and the response of your pupils to light.

 - Tonometry.
 A tonometry exam measures the pressure inside your eye (intraocular pressure).
 Numbing eyedrops may be used for this test.